sarahciston/codingcare/posts/guide.md

 ### Start with the essentials

 What are the building blocks or the core components of a community like this one?
-What are the minimum foundations needed to support the space, to let people grow their craft in their own way and to flexibly flourish?
+What are the minimum foundations needed to support the space, to let people grow their craft in their own way, to let them flexibly flourish?

-Some items we have considered, or intuitively incorporated:

-• `Steady cadence and rituals of gathering`
-• `Material care and physical resources`
-• `Inclusive, inquisitive, recursive approaches`
-• `Knowledge sharing hub and community identity`

-I have found this learning mindset to be more broadly essential than any other particular skill.

-//adaptive learning strategies—how to pick up an unfamiliar tool or find the right resources for a new project (or create one if it does not exist), how to pose questions critically and solve problems creatively.
+I have found an `adaptive learning mindset` to be more broadly essential than any other specific skill.
+Knowing how to (or rather, feeling permission to) pick up an unfamiliar tool, or find resources for a new project, or create a new tool if it does not exists, or pose questions critically and solve problems creatively — these are skills I can carry forward into absolutely any undertaking.

+Maintaining that mindset can be supported by a few small, quick, and easy gestures that through repetition run deep and wide.
+Incorporate and adapt them intuitively or adopt your own:

+* Steady cadence and rituals of gathering
+* Material care and basic physical resources
+* Inclusive, inquisitive, recursive approaches
+* Knowledge sharing hub and community identity

-[This is what building communities through creative code has come to mean to me: / Those material aspects [support/embody] what I consider some of the key components of an `ethics of coding care`:/ Here are some key components of an ethics of coding care as I see them:]
+Code Collective — as a community of people and as a practice of communing and coding — positions itself within an `ethics of coding care`.
+It is grounded by shared embodied knowledge, embedded co-creation, and programming with and for community.
+The essential material aspects that support this ethic, listed above, allow us to express those ethics through [the workings of the community and its outputs].
+Here are some key components of an ethics of coding care as I see them.

-// pluralism, participation, diversity and sustainability
+**Coding.Care values the...**

 * Scrappy: Imperfect, iterative, vulnerable.
 * Collaborative: Co-teaching and co-learning, embedded and situated, accounting for hierarchy, with and for community.
-* Embodied: Meeting people where they are, with the material and experiences they have.
+* Adaptive: Meeting people where they are, with the material and experiences they have.
 * Entangled: Merging critical, theoretical, political stakes and vulnerable topics with material, technical chops and hands-on practices.
 Choosing and sharing tools that are ethically and conceptually grounded.
-* Adaptive:

-// Code Collective positions itself within an ethics of coding care—grounded in shared embodied knowledge, embedded co-creation, and programming with and for community.
-// As Annette Vee says, coding is now an essential literacy, even reshaping literacy itself [@veeCodingLiteracyHow2017].
-This pocket guide calls for reaching beyond the limited literacy offered by a STEM paradigm that supposedly "anyone" can join.
-Rather, Coding.Care reimagines technoculture as TechnoCraft that truly anyone can understand, engage with, and intervene in.
+This pocket guide has argued for technology communities that support pluralism, participation, and sustainability.
+As Annette Vee says, coding is now an essential literacy, even reshaping literacy itself [@veeCodingLiteracyHow2017].
+I have seen how easy it is to reach beyond the limited literacies offered by existing tech cultures. *Coding Care* reimagines communities of TechnoCraft that truly anyone can engage and transform.

 "Find out what the group wants to be, and give them opportunities to become that."
 {: .quote }